ostafinskim/ostafinskim.cc/src/content/blog/intro-to-web-components.md

 // Define a new custom element called 'x-greeting' class Greeting extends HTMLElement {
   constructor() {
  super();
  // Create a shadow DOM for the custom element const shadow = this.attachShadow({ mode: 'open' });
  // Get the 'text' attribute value or use a default message const text = this.getAttribute('text') || 'Hello, World!';
  // Create a paragraph element and set its text content const p = document.createElement('p');
  p.textContent = text;
  // Append the paragraph element to the shadow DOM shadow.appendChild(p);
   }
 }
-// Register the custom element with the browser customElements.define('x-greeting', G customElements.define('x-greeting', Greeting);
+// Register the custom element with the browser customElements.define('x-greeting', Greeting);
 ```

 2. Create an HTML file called `index.html` and add the following code: